 Which cable machine is best?

-The best cable machine for most people is a functional trainer like the REP FT-5000 or a cable tower like the Prodigy HLP, depending on the available space in your home gym.
+The best cable machine for most people is a functional trainer like the REP Ares Builder or a cable tower like the Prodigy HLP, depending on the available space in your home gym.

 If you’re just starting and have limited space, an all-in-one unit like the Force USA G20 might be right for you.